colespen/Spencer-Cole-IS24-full-stack-competition-req97073/README.md

 # Product Tracker

 An application designed to easily track and manage web applications developed and maintained by the Province of BC.
+Built with Next.js

 ## Getting Started